 Beautifully decorated with a warm wooden feel and many Chinese arts and crafts items, China Dining Hiten is a stylish and popular Chinese restaurant.
 Enjoy a variety of well-known dishes ranging from Canton noodles to dim sum with many choices of set lunches such as rice with chili shrimp served with soup, pickled vegetables and small salad.
-If you feel like only drinking, ask for the cocktail menu at the bar; it features more than 30 choices.
+If you feel like only drinking, ask for the cocktail menu at the bar; it features more than 30 concoctions.
 China Dining Hiten has a separate seating section for smokers and non-smokers.

-- Opening Hours: Daily 11:00 – 20:30
+- Opening Hours: Daily from 11am to 10pm

-- Tel: +81 (0)74 224 2722
+- Tel: +81 (0)74-226-1777

 Monsieur Pepé Café

-Don’t leave the restaurant without trying one of their tarts for dessert but you may find it hard to choose between the apple and blueberry – both are equally good.
-Monsieur Pepé is also open for dinner but they require two days booking in advance and only with a group of five or more people.
+Don’t leave the restaurant without trying one of their tarts for dessert.
+You may find it hard to choose between the apple and blueberry – both are equally good.
+Monsieur Pepé is also open for dinner but they require 2 days booking in advance and only with a group of 5 or more people.

-- Opening Hours: Lunch from 11:00 – 14:00, dinner is from 18:00 but by advance booking only.
-Closed on Mondays
+- Opening Hours: Tuesday–Sunday lunch from 11am to 2pm.
+Dinner is from 6pm but by advance booking only (closed on Mondays)

 - Tel: +81 (0)74 226 7709